 Become A Bumblebee

-You could create a 6 week yoga course (6 week yoga course template is available within the Yoga Teacher Lesson Plan Kit) focusing on building the incredible self-belief of a bumblebee by using a peak pose such as crane pose (also known as crow pose) and renaming it “Bumblebee Pose”.
+You could create a 6-week yoga course (a 6-week yoga course template is available within the Yoga Teacher Lesson Plan Kit) focusing on building the incredible self-belief of a bumblebee by using a peak pose such as crane pose (also known as crow pose) and renaming it “Bumblebee Pose”.

 Here’s an example of acceptance in action…

 You’re merrily sitting in your living room watching your favourite TV show (let’s say, X Factor) and Pebbles, your very large Ginger Cat, brushes up against an aromatic candle you lit to set a romantic mood for your X Factor viewing pleasure…and whoof your expensive Persian carpet is instantly set ablaze.

 Well, you wouldn’t just sit there and continue watching X Factor (unless you really, really like the show) and watch the house and yourself go up in flames.

 You see the fire.
 You know there’s an emergency, but you don’t let the mind run away in a panic.
 You instantly way up the situation and choose what you believe is the best possible cause of action, and you take it (e.g. you get a hose from your garden and dowse the flames out).
 Your students need to be aware that acceptance doesn’t mean inaction.
 Acceptance simply allows you to make calm choices from moment to moment without all the energy-draining inner drama.

 So, what’s my point with the X Factor story?

 When you come to class armed with a “yoga class theme”, you get a chance to give your students something really special.
 You get to expose them to a wee bit of yogic philosophy.

 For example, if your theme is the Bumblebee Theme and you want to share your thoughts on the subject of “acceptance”, you could weave the 8 Limbs Of Yoga into it and say something like: